Meet Greg Conrad, HP Fairfield’s new Parts Sales Representative

 What keeps you motivated day to day?

 My favorite aspect of the job is listening to issues within municipal public works and providing solutions.
-Customer feedback is not always easy to obtain so I’ll take notes and share those with my colleagues back at the shop so that they’re aware and can make adjustments, if necessary.
+Customer feedback is not always easy to obtain.
+I’ll take notes and share those with my colleagues back at the shop.
+That way, they’re aware and can make adjustments, if necessary.

 Do you have regular routes planned out at this time?